Contamination Land Remediation and Validation Solutions

 1. Remediation Project Management & Coordination

-We manage all aspects of remediation implementation, ensuring works proceed safely and in accordance with the RAP.
+We manage all aspects of remediation implementation, ensuring works proceed safely, efficiently, and in strict accordance with the approved RAP.

-• Scheduling works to align with DA or construction timelines
+• Scheduling works to align with DA conditions, construction programs, or EPA notices.

-• Coordination with site auditors, councils, and EPA
+• Coordination with site auditors, councils, planning certifiers, and the NSW EPA.

-• Waste classification and tracking (VENM, ENM, GSW, hazardous waste)
+• Waste classification and tracking of VENM, ENM, GSW, asbestos-contaminated material, and hazardous waste streams.

 2. Validation Sampling & Analysis

-Once remediation is complete, validation ensures the site is suitable for its intended use.
+Once remediation is complete, validation demonstrates that the site is safe and suitable for its proposed use.

 Our validation services include:

-• Confirmation that contaminants are below regulatory criteria
+• Confirmation that contaminant concentrations are below health and ecological criteria (HILs, EILs, GILs, ESLs).

 3. Validation Reporting for DA or Audit Sign-Off